We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Flag football meets tag in this action-packed indoor game for kids for all ages.
 Simple, affordable, and fast-moving, Ribbon Ninja encourages active play, strategy, quick thinking, and friendly competition.

 Each player gets three ribbons attached to wristbands.
 The goal is to grab as many of your opponent’s wristbands as possible.
 The last ninja with a ribbon wins.
 Just make sure you have a big enough space for all players to move around.
-Suitable for two to six players.
+It’s suitable for two to six players.

 Kids of all ages can test their balance, coordination, agility, core, and leg strength with these super versatile stepping stones.
 Made from durable plastic, the stones have rubber footings to prevent slippage, so they work on most surfaces.

-Each set comes with four small, four medium, two large, and one extra-large stone.
+Each set comes with four small, four medium, two large, and one XL stone.
 The different sizes give kids endless options for obstacle courses and configurations.

-And, since each stone can hold up to 220 pounds, even parents can get in on the fun.
+Plus, each stone can hold up to 220 pounds — so even parents or caregivers can get in on the fun.
 When the game is done, you can stack them together for easy storage.

 Best active indoor toys for tweens

 - Best for: learning choreography, footwork, coordination, hand-eye coordination, dance skills, and rhythm

 A favorite among kids for years, Just Dance is out with their newest version for 2021.
 Tweens and teens can create playlists and customize Just Dance parties.
 This game is a great choice for younger and older kids who would benefit from a way to burn energy that might not feel like a workout at all.